gellison321/tsclustering/README.md

 ### <p align="center"> Handling Data with Temporal Distortions

-By using DTW and interpolated averaging, this package is able to efficiently handle arrays of varied length.
+KMean implemenation using DTW and interpolated averaging.
+This package is able to efficiently handle arrays of varied length.

 <div align="center">
 <p>